What is Psychotherapy?

 Psychotherapy is a process of looking closely at what is going on in your life, how this is impacting you and the people around you, and sometimes acknowledging that something within ourselves may have to change.
 Often we might have to start with self-compassion.
 Sometimes we have to learn to sit with discomfort, sadness or grief.

-Fee Structure: Due to current COVID-19 global pandemic, I am currently only offering remote sessions via OnCall videoconferencing, a Canadian company that meets all provincial and federal privacy guidelines.
-Sessions are generally 60 minutes in length although 90 minutes is a possibility which can be collaboratively decided upon.
-The cost for a session is $140 for a 60 minute session and $180 for a 90 minute session.
+Fee Structure: I offer remote sessions via OnCall Health videoconferencing, a Canadian company that meets all provincial and federal privacy guidelines.
+Sessions are generally 55 minutes in length although 85 minutes is a possibility which can be collaboratively decided upon.
+The cost for a session is $150 for a 55 minute session and $200 for a 85 minute session.
 HST is included in the price.
-I provide a free initial phone consultation of approximately 20 minutes in length.
+I provide a free initial phone consultation of approximately 15 – 20 minutes in length.

 Please note: Registered Psychotherapists (RP) are not covered by OHIP.
 However, RPs are now covered by some private insurance companies, so please check if this might be an option for you.